BC-SECURITY/Long-Live-The-Empire/Exericse 7 - CTF/Exercise 7.md

 <details>
 <summary>Answer</summary>
-    The flag is a hidden Empire image on Workstation 1 that has the flag embedded in it with stegonagraphy.
+    The flag is a hidden Empire image on Workstation 1 that has the flag embedded in it with steganography.
 There is no password needed for this flag.
 </details>

 ## Flag 4